 Stop making excuses for not succeeding.
 It’s not the economy or the competition.
 IT IS YOU!
 Your first decision is to make that realization.

 Your second decision should be to attend this two-day workshop.
 Stacey Friedlein is known for telling it like it is.
 He has a unique ability to help his clients and students identify the core issues which keep them from achieving maximum success.
-His thirty plus years of experience in business ownership
+His thirty plus years of experience in business ownership, management, sales and consulting, and as a lifetime Christian has made him a trusted mentor and educator to hundreds of small business owners.

 Through a process of reflection and analysis he can help you identify your value system and personal and professional goals.
 With this knowledge he will guide you through a planning process which creates an action plan for managing their business and getting the most out of your life.